PauloNova8/PoMoMin/README.md

 - Use of a responsive web interface for use from computers and mobile devices.

  ## Considerations
-1. The Python/Django code is private, so this repository only contains the database model, functions and stored procedures needed for the base and bones of the project.
+1. The Python/Django code is large, so the repository only shows a preview the database model, functions and stored procedures needed for the base and bones of the project.
+2. You can download the zip file if you wich to see the code.
-2. It uses a virtual environment wish might need recreation before running the code, since the framework needs to point local paths to work as expected.
+3. It uses a virtual environment wish might need recreation before running the code, since the framework needs to point local paths to work as expected.